jdbeutel/ics699-docs/finalReport/finalReport.md

 However, Facebook does not have a way to input or share third-party contact information, although there could be Facebook apps that provide this kind of functionality.
-I will need to do some research to see whether, once a user has shared his data with another Facebook user, that second party can choose to share it with a third party, such as a Facebook app.
 Facebook at least allows this kind of sharing of other kinds of information, such as tagging second or third parties in photos and sharing them with other third parties.
 On the other hand, Facebook has some safeguards for this, such as notifying second parties and allowing them to un-tag themselves or even un-friend the poster.
+Of course, over time, Facebook adjusts its privacy settings, UI, and functionality, so this is just a snap-shot.

 ### Plaxo ###